kkmhogen/KBeaconDemo_Ios/README.md

 ```

 ##### 4.3.3.2 Update iBeacon parameters
 The app can modify the iBeacon parameters of KBeacon through the KBCfgIBeacon class.
-The KBCfgIBeacon has follow paramaters:
+The KBCfgIBeacon has follow parameters:
 uuid: iBeacon uuid
 majorID: iBeacon major ID
 minorID: iBeacon minor ID

-example: config the KBeacon to broadcasting iBeacon and TLM packet.
+example: config the KBeacon to broadcasting iBeacon
 ```objective-c
 //example: update KBeacon to iBeacon -(void)updateKBeaconToIBeacon